-Subject: World History II
+Subject: World History

-Course Description: In this course, students will be introduced to the roots of modern history, and how these roots developed, and shaped much of the "western" world today.
+Course Description: Instruction will focus on covering units about the beginnings of civilization, new directions in government and society, the age of exchange and encounter, and connecting hemispheres.
+Areas of study will include early humans, Western River Valley civilizations (Mesopotamia, Sumeria, Egypt), Eastern River Valley civilizations (India, Harrapans, China), formation of religions (Judaism, Christianity, Islam), ancient Greek, Persian, and Roman empires, the Byzantine Empire, Middle Ages, Crusades, Medieval history, and Renaissance and Reformation.
+Students will be introduced to the roots of modern history, and how these roots developed, and shaped much of the "western" world today.
 Students will grapple with not only the historical circumstances that affected these events, but also the geopolitical, economic, and social landscapes that allowed them to play out.
 Most importantly, this course will attempt to illustrate how these events and eras of history have molded the contemporary society that we will in.
 The course will begin by examining the events and themes of the Enlightenment, and end with an in-depth analysis of the post-World War II era.
 Throughout this course, students will be using the historical content to hone their literacy, critical thinking, and research skills, all while attempting to better understand how the past has shaped the society that we live in today.